Metz-Numeric-School/prise-de-notes-BaptisteRothmann/Cours/Anglais.md

 16. He is on the plane to Japan
 17. He looked at the girl is in the picture.
 He liked what he saw

+## Preposition of time

+IN                                                        AT                                                       ON

+Example : In the morning, in the afternoon, in the evening
+		At noon, at 7:10, at night
+		On Monday, on my birthday, on October 18

 for and against : electric car vs petrol car price